splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 ---
-title: Billing and Usage
+title: Subscription Usage
-linkTitle: Billing and Usage
+linkTitle: Subscription Usage
 weight: 50
 ---

 * How to keep track of the usage of Observability Cloud in your organization
-* Learn how to keep track of spend by exploring the Billing and Usage interface
+* Learn how to keep track of spend by exploring the Subscription Usage interface
 * Creating Teams
 * Adding notification rules to Teams
 * Controlling usage